ReMon-MVEE/ReMon/README.md

 **NOTES:**
 - The `--` is mandatory in RAVEN mode, even if no program args are passed.
 - The default config file is set up to launch two variants of `/bin/bash -c` by default.
-Thus, if you were to launch ReMon like this: `./MVEE -- "echo test"`, this would end up executing `/bin/bash -c echo lol`.
+Thus, if you were to launch ReMon like this: `./MVEE -- "echo test"`, this would end up executing `/bin/bash -c echo test`.

 ### Shutting GHUMVEE down